U.S. lead to raise golden hopes

 "Guo came in as a substitute and he made quite a few mistakes because he has a lack of experience."

-"It was just a dream competition," said Louis Smith who contributed a smooth pommel horse routine to earn 15.800, by far the highest mark of the day on the apparatus.
+"It was just a dream competition," said Louis Smith who contributed a smooth pommel horse routine to earn 15.800, by far the highest mark on the apparatus in the first two sessions.
 "It is just unbelievable."

 Smith had tears in his eyes after completing his routine on the apparatus that gave him a bronze medal in Beijing.
-Britain, the European champions, have not won an Olympic team medal since bronze in the 1912 Stockholm Games.
+Britain have not won a team medal since bronze in the 1912 Stockholm Games.

-Saturday's qualifying also determined the 24 finalists for the all-around event and the final eight on each apparatus.
+Saturday's qualifying also determines the 24 finalists for the all-around event and the final eight on each apparatus.

-Leyva was the best all-round individual, 0.433 points ahead of Russian David Belyavskiy, with Germany's popular Fabian Hambuchen third.
-Beijing silver medallist Uchimura, who scored a low 12.466 on the pommel horse after a fall and a half-hearted dismount, qualified in ninth.
+After the second session, Leyva led Orozco by 91.265 points to 90.597 in the all-around, with Briton Kristian Thomas third and Japan's three-times world champion Kohei Uchimura fourth.

-"It's definitely very big (to finish ahead of Uchimura)," Leyva said.
-"I'm very excited and I know for a fact that he's going to come back super strong."
+"It's definitely very big (to finish ahead of Uchimura)," Leyva told reporters.
+"I'm very excited and I know for a fact that he's going to come back super strong.

-China failed to get a man into next Wednesday's all-around final and Boy missed out, despite being 19th, as the higher-placed Hambuchen and Marcel Ngyuen claimed the two places each team is limited to.
+"I think it's going to be a historic team final.
+We've been telling the world for the longest time (that winning gold is possible) and now everyone is finally realising how much we believe in it and feel it in our hearts."

+Uchimura, who scored a low 12.466 on the pommel horse after a fall and a half-hearted dismount, said Japan had been below their best.

+"There were a couple of mistakes at the start and it sort of created a domino effect and carried on until the end of the day," he told reporters through a translator.

+China's poor showing had also had a knock-on effect, he said.
+"Perhaps their poor performance affected us.
+From now on we won't think about the Chinese but just concentrate on ourselves and do our best."

-Bulgaria's Jordan Jovtchev, competing in a record sixth Olympics at the age of 39, just made it into the rings final but Filip Ude, who became Croatia's first Olympic gymnastics medallist four years ago with silver on the pommel horse, went out after losing his grip and slipping off the apparatus.
+Filip Ude, who became Croatia's first Olympic gymnastics medallist four years ago with silver on the pommel horse, lost his chance to compete in another final when he lost his grip and slipped off the apparatus.

-Japanese brothers Yusuke and Kazuhito Tanaka will vie for medals in the parallel bars on August 7 after finishing top of the qualifiers while lone Dutch gymnast Epke Zonderland, twice a world silver medallist, led the way into the high bar final with a daring routine.

 (Editing by Justin Palmer)